ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 It is a library specifically meant for writing exploits.
 Use following `pwntools` template to overflow the program outside of `gdb`.

+You only need to replace the part with `'?'` for it to work!
+On the example, the program is compiled as 32-bit.

 ```python
 from pwn import *
 context.update(arch='i386', os='linux', endian='little', word_size=32)